Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Trip to the Vet?: Likely

 While there’s really no good reason to feed your rabbit any potatoes, you’ll want to be especially careful with potato leaves.
-That’s because while potatoes are hard for a rabbit to digest and provide little nutritional value, the leaves can be downright poisonous.
+That’s because while potatoes are hard for a rabbit to digest and provide little nutritional value, all while leading to serious digestive issues, the leaves can be downright poisonous.

 8. Meats, Eggs, or Dairy